 If you’re wondering what to pack for a safari tour in Tanzania, fear not, as we’ve compiled an essential guide to alleviate any stress you might have.

-Travel to: Tanzania
+Travel on: a Tanzania safari

 This impressive country is home to icons such as Mount Kilimanjaro and Lake Manyara and seems to have been designed by Mother Nature herself.
 It’s a spectacular country full of life, unforgettable panoramas and epic sunsets.
 Naturally, hundreds of visitors flock to the savannah to visit Tanzania’s most famous residents from wildebeests, giraffes, zebras, elephants and lions that graze its plains and wetlands.